Kyllingene/anerror/README.md

 ## Normal panics

 Normal panics, such as those caused by `unwrap`, `expect`, and `panic!`, are handled as well.
-It print's an error message akin to that produced by Rust, with location of error as well as an optional backtrace.
-This ensures that unexpected errors still give useful errors.
+It prints an error message akin to that produced by Rust, with location of error as well as an optional backtrace.
+This ensures that unexpected errors still give you useful information.

 ## Color